 The origin of Chordata was a basic need.
 Bruno, our tech lead, wanted a way to register dance moves for a performance piece, but none of the tools available matched his needs (nor his budget).
-A lot has happened since then and now the system was released as a BETA version.
+A lot has happened since then and now the system has been released as a BETA version.
+During the first few months of 2020, we will be announcing our first production release.
+Make sure to sign up for it if you are interested.

 Our team is composed of tech and communication enthusiasts who are eager to collaborate under the umbrella of the Open Source ecosystem.
 The main intention behind Chordata is building up a community that supports and sustains the possibility of capturing movement with open technologies.
 Therefore, we’ll welcome onboard anyone that might enjoy sharing his knowledge or just have some questions about this system, or motion capture in general.
 Take a look at our forum, and join the discussion!